Journal Entries

 If you voided an entry by mistake, you can restore it:

-2. Click Unvoid
+2. Click Undo Void

 3. The entry is restored and its amounts once again affect account balances